ReScience/ReScience-article-2/cover-letter-pnas.md

-Dear Prof. Lenski,
+Dear PNAS editorial board,

-We would like to bring to your attention the manuscript entitled
+We would like to bring to your attention the attached manuscript entitled

     Sustainable computational science: the ReScience initiative

 and ask you to consider it for publication in PNAS.

 The article explains our motivation for launching ReScience, an online journal dedicated to publishing replication work in computational science, and reports on its first two years.
 The author list contains everybody who has actively contributed to this venture, in the role of author, reviewer, or editor.

 ReScience aims to solve the problem of scientific models disappearing from the scientific literature.
 More and more scientific models take